DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 Other types of schools (for example, academies) can set their own pay scales.

-Figures are for the 2023/24 academic year.
+Figures apply from September 2023.

 ## Primary and secondary teaching salaries